Percy Klaehn

-Percy Carl Klaehn (1896 – May 8, 1984) was a Canadian educator, soldier, and politician who served as mayor of Saskatoon, Saskatchewan from 1963 to 1964.
+Percy Carl Klaehn (Sept 10, 1895 – May 8, 1984) was a Canadian educator, soldier, and politician who served as mayor of Saskatoon, Saskatchewan from 1963 to 1964.

 Early life and career

 Klaehn was born in Valleyfield, Quebec and came west with his family while still young.
 Klaehn served with Princess Patricia's Canadian Light Infantry during the First World War and was wounded at the Battle of Vimy Ridge.
 At the start of the Second World War, Klaehn joined the Saskatoon Light Infantry.
 He was named commander of The Cameron Highlanders of Ottawa and took part in the Allied invasion of Normandy in June 1944.
 He later commanded the 8th Canadian Infantry Brigade in Belgium.
 He then went to England as commander of the Canadian School of Infantry.
-In the fall of 1945, Klaehn returned to Saskatoon as regional administrator for the federal Department of Veterans Affairs.
-In 1946, he became commander of the 17th Infantry Brigade and later the 21st Militia of Saskatoon.
-Klaehn retired from the military in 1958 but was named honorary lieutenant-colonel for the North Saskatchewan Regiment.
+Colonel Klaehn returned to Canada in the fall of 1945 to assist with demobilization as regional administrator for the federal Department of Veterans Affairs in Saskatoon.
+In 1946, he became commander of the 17th Infantry Brigade and later the 21st Militia of Saskatoon and commanded local military units and formations before retiring from the army as Brigadier-General in 1958.
+He was named honorary lieutenant-colonel for the North Saskatchewan Regiment.

 Between the First and Second World Wars, Klaehn also taught school in Saskatoon, North Battleford and Weyburn.
 He was a high school coach for Ethel Catherwood, who later won a gold medal for Canada in the high jump at the 1928 Summer Olympics.